-PRONUNCIATION: hah-SAH-pee-kohs TRANSLATION: Butchers' dance SOURCE: Dick Oakes learned this dance in the Greek community of Los Angeles.
-Athan Karras, a prominent Greek dance researcher, also has taught Hasapikos to folk dancers in the United States, as have many other teachers of Greek dance, including Dave Rosenberg at the 1960 Santa Barbara Folk Dance Conference, Oliver "Sonny" Newman at the 1963 Stockton Folk Dance Camp, Vilma Matchette at the 1967 Santa Barbara Folk Dance Conference, and John Filcich at the 1970 Stockton Folk Dance Camp.
-BACKGROUND: The Hasapikos was called Makellarion Horon (makellarios is the Greek word for "butcher") during Byzantine days because it was adopted by the butchers' guild in Constantinople (now İstanbul, Turkey).
+PRONUNCIATION: GREE-go-ree hah-sah-PEE-koh TRANSLATION: Fast butchers' dance SOURCE: Dick Oakes learned this dance in the Greek community of Los Angeles.
+Athan Karras, a prominent Greek dance researcher, also has taught Grigori Hasapiko (or simply Hasapiko) to folk dancers in the United States, as have many other teachers of Greek dance, including Dave Rosenberg at the 1960 Santa Barbara Folk Dance Conference, Oliver "Sonny" Newman at the 1963 Stockton Folk Dance Camp, Vilma Matchette at the 1967 Santa Barbara Folk Dance Conference, and John Filcich at the 1970 Stockton Folk Dance Camp.
+BACKGROUND: The Hasapiko was called Makellarion Horon (makellarios is the Greek word for "butcher") during Byzantine days because it was adopted by the butchers' guild in Constantinople (now İstanbul, Turkey).
 The dance is also spelled Hassapikos (Hassip is Turkish for "butcher").
-It is also known as Grigoro (fast) Hasapikos, or simply Zoero (lively).
+It is also known as Zoero (lively).
 The dance is mostly known outside of Greece because of its being danced during the Syrtaki in the film Alexis Zorbas (titled Zorba the Greek in America).
-The Hasapikos is sometimes referred to as Hasaposervikos, whose basic step is based on that of the fast Hasapikos.
+The Hasapiko is sometimes referred to as Hasaposerviko, whose basic step is based on that of the fast Hasapiko.
 Other dances that have a similar dance motif are the Arkan of the Ukraine, Hora of Israel, the Debki of the Arab countries, the Kasapsko Horo of Bulgaria, the Kasapsko Kolo of Serbia, the Lesnoto of Macedonia, and the Soorch Bar of Armenia.
 MUSIC: Festival (45rpm) 3513-B

 Folkraft (LP) 8